kvarak/dnd/docs/_Rules/husregler.md

 A short rest can be anything from taking a couple of minutes after a tough fight to bind your wounds, to a longer break, taking time to eat and rest.

 After combat (or other event causing loss of hp) you can spend a few minutes catching your breath.
 This allows you to spend 1 **Hit Die** and use a **Healer's kit**.

+You can also take a longer **Short rest** if you have access to a safe place, like your camp.
+Resting like this allows you to eat and spend any number of **Hit Die**.
+A longer short rest also gives you some time to investigate a magic item, and hopefully discover how it works.

 <div class="descriptive" markdown="1">